Nationals vs. Astros Player Props Betting Odds

 Thomas Stats

-- Thomas has 13 doubles, two triples, nine home runs, 17 walks and 30 RBI (69 total hits).
-He's also swiped six bases.
+- Thomas has 71 hits with 14 doubles, two triples, nine home runs and 18 walks.
+He has driven in 30 runs with six stolen bases.

 Thomas Recent Games